Mountview Estates CEO Increases Stake in Company - TipRanks.com

 - Take advantage of TipRanks Premium at 50% off!
 Unlock powerful investing tools, advanced data, and expert analyst insights to help you invest with confidence.

-Mountview Estates Plc announced that its CEO, Duncan Sinclair, through Sinclair Estates Limited, purchased 6,500 Ordinary Shares of the company at £97.40 per share.
-This transaction increases Mr. Sinclair’s total beneficial interest to 605,050 shares, representing 15.52% of the company’s total voting rights, potentially strengthening his influence within the company.
+Mountview Estates Plc, a company listed on the London Stock Exchange, announced that its CEO, Mr. Duncan Sinclair, through Sinclair Estates Limited, purchased 500 ordinary shares of the company at £97.25 per share.
+This transaction increases Mr. Sinclair’s total beneficial interest to 605,550 shares, representing 15.53% of the company’s total voting rights, highlighting a significant stake in the company and potentially strengthening his influence over corporate decisions.

 Spark’s Take on GB:MTVW Stock